How to Claim Business on Google Maps: 5 Steps to Verify Ownership

 Outdated information is also a major source of negative reviews, which can harm your ranking.
 Nothing annoys customers more than driving to a business only to find different hours than what was posted online!

-Responding to customer reviews
+Responding to Customer Reviews

 Review management might be the single most important ongoing task for your Google listing.
 Businesses that respond to reviews (both positive and negative) are seen as more engaged and customer-focused.